nodeontrain/nodeontrain.xyz/tuts/updating_users.md

 permalink: /tuts/updating_users/
 ---

 The pattern for editing user information closely parallels that for [creating new users](https://nodeontrain.xyz/tuts/successful_signups).
-Instead of a new action rendering a view for new users, we have an edit action rendering a view to edit users; instead of create responding to a `POST` request, we have an update action responding to a `PUT` request
+Instead of a new action rendering a view for new users, we have an edit action rendering a view to edit users; instead of create responding to a `POST` request, we have an update action responding to a `PUT` request.
+The biggest difference is that, while anyone can sign up, only the current user should be able to update their information.
+The authentication machinery from ["Log in & Log out" Chapter](https://nodeontrain.xyz/tuts/sessions/) will allow us to use a before filter to ensure that this is the case.

 ### Edit form